amajidsinar/seer/README.md

 ### Getting Started

-It's hard to fully exploit this trainer without understand its power and limitations
+It's hard to fully exploit this trainer without understand its power and hence, limitations

 #### The grand idea